 If you are going to continue feeding a mixed ration with grains, adding a buffer can reduce the incidence of acidosis.
 When feed intake has decreased, cattle will sort out the grain and consume little high fiber forage resulting in acidosis.

 3. Increase the concentration of minerals and vitamins in the diet.

-Three minerals that should specifically be increased as they are lost through perspiration are sodium, potassium, and magnesium which should be fed at a rate of 0.6%, 2.0% and 0.4% of the dry matter content of the diet respectively.
-Chromium may also have some benefits, however more research is needed on how this micro-mineral may provide some relief from heat stress.
-Niacin a B vitamin may also have benefits on cooling the skin, but again there is little research to back up this claim.
+Three minerals that should specifically be increased as they are lost through perspiration are sodium, potassium, and magnesium.
+These electrolytes should be fed at a rate of 0.6%, 2.0% and 0.4% of the dry matter content of the diet respectively.
+Chromium may also have some benefits.
+However, more research is needed on how this micro-mineral may provide some relief from heat stress.
+Niacin a B vitamin may also have benefits on cooling the skin.

 4. Add water to dry rations.